Are dead plants really dead?

-BENGALURU : Have you ever declared a plant dead only to watch it miraculously come back to life?
+Have you ever declared a plant dead only to watch it miraculously come back to life?
 For gardeners, it is not an unusual experience and one that, for all rational explanations, feels profound.
 How do you know when a plant is truly dead?
-There are no easy answers – after all, a plant shows no definitive vitals like heartbeat.
 Here are a few approaches.

 LOOKS CAN BE DECEPTIVE